wangfra27/HIL-Computer-Simulation-of-Intelligent-Cybersecurity/Notes/GymSetupSiddhant.md

 env.close()
 ```

 The code above does not use any sort of algorithm to improve itself, instead it just samples a random action from all possible actions.

-The following code utilizes a reinforcement learning algorithm called PPO (Proximal Policy Optimization) from [StableBaselines3](https://github.com/DLR-RM/stable-baselines3).
+On the other hand, the following code utilizes a reinforcement learning algorithm called PPO (Proximal Policy Optimization) from [StableBaselines3](https://github.com/DLR-RM/stable-baselines3).

 ```
 import gym